JMooreo/bears/README.md

-Bear classifier model created using Jupyter Notebooks and FastAI library
+Animal classifier model created using Jupyter Notebooks and FastAI library